 If your game works properly after you disable the antivirus software, contact your antivirus manufacturer and ask them for advice.
 Alternatively, you can install a different antivirus solution.

 Fix 6 – Increase your virtual memory

-GTA V players have reported that increasing the paging file size (virtual memory) can help fix the crashing issue.
+GTA V players have reported that increasing the paging file size (virtual memory) has helped them fix the crashing issue.
 Here’s how to increase the game’s virtual memory:

-Step 1: Press Windows+R to open the Run window.
+Step 1: Press Windows key + R to open the Run window.
 Type in “sysdm.cpl” and click OK.